National Suppliers Council Member

 Reynolds and Reynolds RCI Program

-The Reynolds and Reynolds RCI program provides safe, secure and monitored interfaces for third parties to use in accessing information from Reynolds’ dealership management systems — ERA® and POWER.
+The Reynolds and Reynolds RCI program provides safe, secure and monitored interfaces for third parties to use in accessing information from Reynolds’ systems, including ERA®, POWER, and FOCUS.

 RCI helps ensure that third parties in the United States and Canada receive only data a dealership intends and that tools are available to monitor and track what data is being accessed by whom.
 The program also provides third parties with technical support and software upgrades that improve compatibility and make the exchange of data more reliable.